 Reasons Why Savings Accounts Have Beneficiaries

-For multiple name beneficiaries, the account holder will need to provide each beneficiary’s name and address and the beneficiaries do not have to be there, and there is nothing for the beneficiaries to sign.
+For multiple name beneficiaries, the account holder will need to provide each beneficiary’s name and address and other required information mentioned earlier.
 The percentage benefit for each beneficiary must be clearly stated.
 There is no limit to the number of beneficiaries one can include.
-The beneficiaries can be individuals, charity, trusts or organizations.
-It depends on whom the account owner chooses to include.
+The beneficiaries can be individuals, charities, trusts, or organizations as decided by the account owner.

 You might skip the need for a beneficiary by naming a joint account owner, instead.
 In some cases, this can be appropriate (e.g., spouses often have joint accounts).
 Just remember to review the joint account owner’s financial history, credit issues, and current financial situation, even if it is a spouse or family member.
 If your joint account owner gets into financial difficulty, creditors could come after the balance of your account, even if the co-owner has never contributed to that account.
 Most bank accounts that are held in the names of two people carry with them what’s called the “right of survivorship.”
 This means that after one co-owner dies, the surviving owner automatically becomes the sole owner of all the funds.
 The account will not need to go through probate before it can be transferred to the survivor.

 One thing to keep in mind is that you’ll need to keep your beneficiaries up to date.
 Any major life event, such as a marriage or divorce, or the birth or death of a child, means you need to look over your account beneficiaries to make sure they’re still accurate.
 Also, be sure that your account beneficiaries are listed in the appropriate order.
 This is important if you, for instance, want the account to pass first to your spouse but then to your child if your spouse has also passed away.